23xvx/Termux-Ubuntu-Installer/README.md

 ### Termux Ubuntu Installer

-### TEST UPDATE FOR WIN10 THEME!
-- Please report any bugs if you notice

 <p>A script to install Ubuntu Noble (24.04) in Termux with different desktops,
 including GNOME , XFCE , MATE , Cinnamon and KDE desktop . </p>
 <p>Also, it provides different desktops with custom theme.</p>

 ### Notice : Still fixing bugs !!!!